JetBrains/amper/docs/Documentation.md

 ```
 ### Multiplatform settings

-All toolchain settings, even platform-specific could be placed in the `settings:` section:
+All toolchain settings, even platform-specific can be placed in the `settings:` section:
 ```yaml
 product:
   type: lib